dannyhdyt/Portfolio/README.md

 In this project, our task was to develop API test cases using the `POST` / `GET` / `DELETE` methods.
 Additionally, for demonstration purposes, we utilized the [Swagger Petstore](https://petstore.swagger.io/) within the **user** section.

-  * `POST` : in this example, I'm sending a JSON body that contains the details of the new user and expect a response body and a `200 OK` response status code
+  * `POST` : in this example, I'm sending a `JSON` body that contains the details of the new user and expect a response body and a `200 OK` response status code

     ![Screenshot_1](https://github.com/dannyhdyt/Portfolio/assets/153344198/fbdd3de8-c9a2-4d64-9b52-f4caf8bf2816)

-  * `GET` : This method is to retrieves information or a resource from a server.
+  * `GET` : This method is to retrieve information or a resource from a server, with the `JSON` data that we created

     ![Screenshot_2](https://github.com/dannyhdyt/Portfolio/assets/153344198/0bd3ca4c-ee68-42b0-91d5-07ac1aae1290)

-  * `DELETE` : This method is to Deletes a resource on the server.
-The request parameters are included in the URL.
+  * `DELETE` : With this method, we can delete the user data that we previously created.
+Included the username parameter in the URL.

     ![Screenshot_3](https://github.com/dannyhdyt/Portfolio/assets/153344198/375ba6d7-820a-4253-bb4c-a7076feaa429)